 Storage and reheating instructions for roasted acorn squash

 Store leftovers in a covered container in the fridge.
 To reheat, preheat the oven to 350°F. Spread squash out on a baking sheet and heat for 5 - 10 minutes or until heated through.

-While it's hard to get overly excited about something as simple as honey balsamic roasted acorn squash, I really hope you'll try this recipe.
-Pin it to save this idea for your next holiday dinner, or do like I did and have it on a Tuesday night!
+While it may be hard to get overly excited about something as simple as honey balsamic roasted acorn squash, I really hope you'll try this recipe.
+Pin it to save this idea for your next holiday dinner!

 Honey Balsamic Roasted Acorn Squash and Brussels Sprouts